strdr4605/tum-web-lab2/README.md

 - Have a decent git history (no one commit)
 - The page with mascot and responsive design should be deployed on a live link

+## Dev requirements (lab4)

+- Use vanilla CSS and HTML (no frameworks)
+- Have a decent git history (no one commit)
+- The page should be deployed on a free hosting service (example: GitHub Pages, Vercel, Netlify)
+- Project repo should have a README with a short description of the landing page topic, screenshots, and a link to the live demo

+- The POC should be done during lab class.
+- The POC with CSS framework should be deployed live, for the customer to test it.

 ## Customer requirements (lab 3)